stesta/stesta.github.io/_posts/2013-09-27-what-is-a-user-story.markdown

 thumbnail: /assets/images/blog/thumbnails/flow-charting.jpg
 ---
 User stories are becoming more prevalent these days.
-While a user story by itself can be use autonomously, they're also used<!--more--> heavily in agile methodolgies like scrum.
+While a user story by itself can be use autonomously, they're also used<!--more--> heavily in agile methodologies like scrum.
 The definition of a user story is simple:

 > A User Story describes a piece of functionality that **valuable** to a **user** of the system.